gideonshaked/eecs398-final-project-power-outages/index.md

 #### Baseline Model Overall Evaluation

 We can see from the plot above that the model tends to fail to predict outlier outage events, which suggests that there is an extraneous variable influencing the outage duration that is not given in our dataset.
-This is also supported by the low $R^2$, which suggests that the variance of the actual outage duration is not captured by the prediction model.
+This is also supported by the low coefficient of determination, which suggests that the variance of the actual outage duration is not captured by the prediction model.

 That being said, for the majority of outages the model's performance is decent.
 Overall, we think that this model's performance is good.

 ## Final Model

-After evaluating several modeling options, we retained the **Gradient Boosting Regressor** in the final pipeline due to its superior performance on key evaluation metrics, particularly RMSE and $R^2$.
-Despite some limitations in capturing all variance (as reflected in a lower $R^2$), the model consistently delivered low absolute prediction error, indicating strong predictive utility.
+After evaluating several modeling options, we retained the **Gradient Boosting Regressor** in the final pipeline due to its superior performance on key evaluation metrics, particularly RMSE and coefficient of determination.
+Despite some limitations in capturing all variance (as reflected in a lower coefficient of determination), the model consistently delivered low absolute prediction error, indicating strong predictive utility.

 Gradient boosting effectively handled the dataset’s mix of numeric and categorical features, including engineered variables with skewed distributions and nonlinear effects.
 Its ability to model complex interactions between features made it especially well-suited to this multifactorial problem.